wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/advanced-audit/includes/create.md

     `Import-PSSession $Session -DisableNameChecking`

-### Connect to Office 365 Security & Compliance Center PowerShell
+### Connect to Microsoft 365 Defender portal PowerShell

-Watch this demonstration of how to connect to Office 365 Security & Compliance Center PowerShell.
+Watch this demonstration of how to connect to Microsoft 365 Defender portal PowerShell.

 >
 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE4Asf5]